sleroy/spring-cqrs-arch/README.md

 # Changelog

+* 0.7.0 : Added its own ThreadPoolExecutor

+* 0.6.0 : Added Throttling on Commands if necessary using @Throttle annotation

+* 0.5.0 : Fixing important bugs

 * 0.4.2 : Fixing bug.

 * 0.4.1 : Now the Object validator is compatible with Spring custom validators.